SoumendraRoy/GWTC4_35_m1m2z/README.md

-# GWTC4_35_m1m2z
-Frozen repository containing the code used to infer the population distributions of  m1, m2, and z for the 35 Msun feature in GWTC4
+Repository accompanying the paper for the population distributions of m1, m2, and z for the 35 Msun feature in GWTC-4